About

 After 4 years of studying painting, printmaking, and art history I earned a Bachelor of Arts degree at SUNY Plattsburgh, New York 92’.
 From here I moved to Boston Massachusetts where I settled into the local art scene while working at Pearl Art & Crafts in Cambridge.
 I would work 9-5 by day and paint by night.
 I started entering juried shows, and exhibiting my work.
 Showings among others included a Solo show at Sunset cafe’ in Cambridge, and a Juried Show titled Works on Paper at The Berkshire Museum, Pittsfield MA, Juried by Jerry Saltz, Senior Art Critic, New York Magazine, 2018 Pulitzer Prize for Art Criticism.
 Awards around this time included “1st prize for Art” and “1st prize for Watercolor" for The Tower, at the 1996 Pembroke arts festival, Pembroke, MA.

-In the Spring of 2019, I decided that it was the right time to return to showing my art publicly, now that my twin sons are older and more independent.
-At about this time I began working with Encaustic; a beeswax and tree resin based medium that can be used in various techniques, and with multiple different mediums incorporating the use of a heated palette.
+Fast forward, 20+ years, as a working Mom of twin sons, in the Spring of 2019, I returned to showing my art publicly.
+At about this time I began working with Encaustic; an Ancient medium consisting of beeswax and tree resin that can be used in various painting, printmaking and sculptural techniques, and with multiple different mediums, incorporating the use of a heated palette, heat gun, and or a butane torch.

 I am fortunate to reside by the Ocean in Hull, Massachusetts, and to have a Lakeside cottage in Aroostock County Maine.